-Final: 10 points possible
+Midterm and Final: 10 points and 20 points possible

-\Note: There may be more or less points available depending on how many quizzes and discussions we complete by the end of semester.
+Note: There may be more or less points available depending on how many quizzes and discussions we complete by the end of semester.
 Every point matters!

-\\Note: Final versions of essays will be accepted up to one week late with a point penalty (seven days from the due date).
+Note: Final versions of essays will be accepted up to one week late with a point penalty (seven days from the due date).
 Work will not be accepted beyond that time.
 Late work will automatically lose one point.
 Other assignments must be turned in by the due date.

 There may be exceptions for extraordinary cases, so please stay in contact with me.